To anyone about to have their unemployment checks ended in a job environment with 2.6 seekers per job opening and who voted Republican—FIGURE IT OUT!

 I was sound asleep in my room the night before flying home early in the morning when I was awakened by loud singing.
 I couldn‘t figure out for the life of me why it was so loud or where it was coming from.
 My father opened the door after about a minute and the familiar song Te Traigo estas Flores was suddenly much louder still.
 A mariachi band was in the next room.
 My father had gone into downtown San Salvador and brought a mariachi band back to serenade me goodbye from the next room while I was in bed on the final night of my visit.
 How he got them all into his Mercedes with their instruments would have been the big story of the night, but there were no photos, so I was left to imagine it.
 Did the one guy hold his giant bass guitar out the window while they were all piled into the car?
 I could never figure that out.
 They sang Te Traigo estas Flores first, maybe another 40 minutes of other songs, then Te Traigo estas Flores again at the end before my father took them back down the mountain into town again to leave them where he got them.

-I‘d picked up a 7-inch 45 RPM disc of this song in a record store down there one day, and it must be somewhere here, but I didn’t find it the last time I looked—but YouTube has everything.
+I picked up a 7-inch 45 RPM disc of this song in a record store down there one day.